unterfertigter/ftp-server/README.md

 # FTP Server

-Minimalistic Docker image for a FTP server to run inside an Alpine Linux LXC container running inside Proxmox.
+Minimalistic Docker image for a FTP server to run inside an Alpine Linux LXC container hosted inside Proxmox.

 The FTP server is using [vsftpd](https://security.appspot.com/vsftpd.html).
 This Docker image is basically an enhanced version of [garethflowers/ftp-server](https://hub.docker.com/r/garethflowers/ftp-server), see [garethflowers/docker-ftp-server](https://github.com/garethflowers/docker-ftp-server).

-Running the original image [garethflowers/ftp-server](https://hub.docker.com/r/garethflowers/ftp-server) inside a LXC container in Promox, no passive FTP mode is possible because of the wrong IP address  `pasv_address=0.0.0.0` in `/etc/vsftpd.conf`.
-The additional environment parameter `HOST_IP` fixes that, it has to be set to the local IP of the host the docker container runs on.
+Running the original Docker image [garethflowers/ftp-server](https://hub.docker.com/r/garethflowers/ftp-server) inside a LXC container in Promox, no passive FTP mode is possible because of the wrong IP address  `pasv_address=0.0.0.0` in `/etc/vsftpd.conf`.
+The additional environment parameter `HOST_IP` fixes that, it has to be set to the local IP of the host the Docker container runs on.

 ## How to start a FTP server instance